 Most expats are in Kazakhstan with a large international company or embassy, although an increasing number work in education.
-Many expat jobs come with good housing, pension, education and medical allowances too.
+Such positions are usually highly paid and may come with perks such as housing, education and medical allowances.

-Not everyone will speak English or German so be prepared to take a translator to any meetings with local contractors and suppliers.
+Not everyone will speak English, so be prepared to take a translator to any meetings with local contractors and suppliers.
 Be aware that while Russian is the language of commerce and spoken by most people, Kazakh is the national language and may be used for speeches, particularly by government ministers.

 - CON: Nobody says no

 It can be difficult to get to a final decision.
-People do not like to say ‘no’ and will often agree to a proposal only to fail to put this agreement into action because it cannot be done.
+People in Kazakhstan have a difficult time saying ‘no’ and will often agree to a proposal only to fail to put it into action simply because it cannot be done.

-Overcoming culture shock and learning to accept local cultural nuances will play a major part in expats settling into their new life.
-Having an open mind and taking the time to get to know the locals will definitely help expats make the most of their experience in Kazakstan.
+Overcoming culture shock and learning to accept local cultural nuances will play a major part in new arrivals settling into their new life.
+Having an open mind and taking the time to get to know the locals will definitely help expats make the most of their experience in Kazakhstan.

 + PRO: Friendly and welcoming locals

 Kazakhstanis are famously hospitable.
-Expats shouldn't be surprised if their landlady has left some food or small gifts for their arrival, and neighbours will, almost certainly, come to introduce themselves and will bring gifts for national holidays.
+Expats shouldn't be surprised if their landlady has left some food or small gifts for their arrival, and neighbours will almost certainly come to introduce themselves and bring gifts for national holidays.